 Boston’s Brutalist Government Center—the Charles F. Hurley Building, or simply the Hurley Building—is making a comeback.
 The hulking Paul Rudolph–designed concrete structure was listed for sale in 2019, with Massachusetts Governor Charlie Baker calling for the building and surrounding 5-acre site to be redeveloped rather than reused.
-Well, Baker got his wish, a new development scheme announced by the state of Massachusetts reenvisions the building and its surrounding landscape as a mixed-use development.
+Well, Baker got his wish, a new development scheme announced by the Commonwealth of Massachusetts reenvisions the building and its surrounding landscape as a mixed-use development.

 Renderings of the new project by global architecture firm NBBJ show the Hurley Building acting as a base for two new cylindrical towers, which will provide space for a new life sciences building, offices, retail, 200 housing units, and substantial park space.

 The newly tapped developer of the site Leggat McCall Properties (LMP) will work alongside NBBJ and preservation architects Beyer Blinder Belle on a design that “honors” the building’s architectural significance while still providing much-needed upgrades.

 “This transformative redevelopment partnership will not only revitalize the Hurley Building site, but will also improve the surrounding neighborhood, add much-needed housing, and boost the Commonwealth’s world-class life sciences sector,” said Baker in a press release.
 “We look forward to working with LMP and local partners on this project which will add open public space and improve the pedestrian experience throughout the neighborhood.”